Learning About The No Return, No Exchange Policy

-The other day, a friend bought groceries only to find out that a couple of canned goods were already expired – worse, his brother also bought groceries so they ended up with a few duplicate items.
+The other day, a friend bought groceries and discovered that a couple of canned goods are already expired.
+What’s worse, his brother also bought groceries, so they ended up with some duplicate items.

 If this happened to you, would you have done the same thing?
 You should!
-That is because you have the right to do so as a consumer, as written under Republic Act 7349, also known as the Consumer Act of the Philippines.
+That’s because you have the right to do so as a consumer, as written under Republic Act 7349, also known as the Consumer Act of the Philippines.

 The “No Return, No Exchange” or ANY equivalent tag line is NOT ALLOWED to be posted in stores nor written in the official receipt of ANY business transaction.